Data mining and algorithms

 And here we have it – a simple cluster model.
-This code be adapted to include a different number of clusters, but for this problem it makes sense to include only 2 clusters.
+This code can be adapted to include a different number of clusters, but for this problem it makes sense to include only two clusters.
 Now that we have these clusters that seem to be well defined, we can infer meaning from these two clusters.
 What do they stand for?
 The green cluster: consisting of mostly short eruptions with a brief waiting time between eruptions could be defined as ‘weak or rapid-fire’, while the blue cluster could be called ‘power’ eruptions.

-Of note: this technique is not adaptable for all datasets – data scientist David Robinson explains it perfectly in his article that K-means clustering is “not a free lunch.”
+Of note: this technique is not adaptable for all data sets – data scientist David Robinson explains it perfectly in his article that K-means clustering is “not a free lunch.”
 K-means has assumptions that fail if your data has uneven cluster probabilities (they don’t have approximately the same amount of observations in each cluster), or has non-spherical clusters.
 If you don’t think that your clustering problem will work well with K-means clustering, check out these resources on alternative cluster modeling techniques:

-- Sci-kit Clustering Modules – this documentation has a nifty image that visually compares of the clustering algorithms in scikit-learn, as they look for different scatterplots.
+- Sci-kit Clustering Modules – this documentation has a nifty image that visually compares the clustering algorithms in scikit-learn, as they look for different scatterplots.
 Using this documentation can point you to the right algorithm to use if you have a scatter plot similar to one of their examples.
 It also gives you some insight on how to evaluate your clustering model mathematically.

 - Clustering Algorithms – this Powerpoint presentation from Stanford’s CS345 course, Data Mining, gives insight into different techniques – how they work, where they are effective and ineffective, etc. It is a great learning resource to understand how clustering works at a theoretical level.